 How do I get an OSU catalog?

 In an effort to save resources and contribute to an environmentally sustainable campus community, the Office of Admissions is no longer printing catalogs for distribution.
-Our full catalog is available free of charge online, or you may purchase one through the OSU Bookstore.
+Our full catalog is available free of charge online.

 How do I get an OSU pennant sent to my school?